suhasdevmane/suhasdevmane.github.io/_pages/about.md

 ---
-title: Contact
+title: About OntoBot
 author: Suhas Devmane
-date: 2022-02-04
+date: 2025-09-28
 category: Jekyll
 layout: post
 ---

-This is an about page.
+Brief about the OntoBot documentation site.
+For contact, please refer to the repository README.